 Try not to handle conures for 3 to 4 days after bringing them home to give them time to adjust.

 Even a settled-in bird can feel sick.
-If you notice any of these signs of illness or distress, contact a veterinarian who treats birds:
+In addition to annual check-ups, talk to an avian veterinarian if you have questions about your bird’s health or if you notice any of these signs of illness or distress:

 - Decreased appetite or weight loss

 - Long periods sitting at the bottom of the cage

 - Change in droppings for more than 2 days

 PET SAFETY TIPS

 - Use caution when handling pets and remember they may bite or scratch (especially when stressed).

 - ALL ANIMALS can potentially carry viral, bacterial, fungal, and parasitic diseases contagious to humans.

 - Thoroughly wash your hands with warm, soapy water before and after contact with any pet or its habitat.

 - Adults should assist children with hand washing after contact with a pet, its habitat or aquarium water.